 Health experts are advising that we use Mondays to set and reset our daily habits.

 Why go through the same old pattern of announcing our intentions each year to change our personal behavior and then facing the inevitable failure that usually follows?
-Frankly it’s the rare individual who can just switch habits overnight or achieve substantial goals without support.
+Frankly it’s the rare individual who can just switch personal habits overnight or achieve substantial goals without support.
 This is equally true if we are trying to save money or lose weight.